 Both degrees are recognized locally & internationally.

-The APU-DMU Dual Degree Programmes are offered under an approved collaboration in accordance with the QAA UK Quality Code for Higher Education for the Assurance of Academic Quality and Standards in Higher Education as published by the United Kingdom Quality Assurance Agency (QAA).
+The APU-DMU Dual Degree Programmes are offered under an approved collaboration under the QAA UK Quality Code for Higher Education for the Assurance of Academic Quality and Standards in Higher Education as published by the United Kingdom Quality Assurance Agency (QAA).

-This builds upon the renowned & reputed degrees that APU has been offering.
-Students now have an added advantage to pursue their tertiary education at APU, Malaysia with amazing future opportunities and global recognition.
+The APU dual degree programme builds upon the renowned & reputed degrees that the university has been offering.
+Students now have the advantage of pursuing their tertiary education at APU, Malaysia, with excellent future opportunities and global recognition.

-All the Bachelors’s and Master’s Degree program students will have the option to opt-in for the APU-DMU Dual Degree Awards.
-Students who opt for the Dual Degree Award scheme with De Montfort University, UK, will be required to pay the following additional fees
+All the Bachelor’s and Master’s Degree program students will have the option to opt-in for the APU-DMU Dual Degree Awards.
+Students who opt for the APU Dual Degree Award scheme with De Montfort University, UK, will be required to pay the following additional fees.

 De Montfort University, UK

 De Montfort University Leicester (DMU) is a public university in Leicester, England.
 Established in 1870, DMU is celebrating its 150 years anniversary as of 2020.
 DMU has approximately 27,000 full and part-time students and 3,240 staff.
 The university is organized into four faculties: Art, Design, and Humanities (ADH); Business and Law (BAL); Health and Life Sciences (H&LS); and Computing, Engineering, and Media (CEM).
 DMU is also a member of the Association of Commonwealth Universities.